Dilemma: my siblings don't like my wife

 ‘All happy families resemble one another; each unhappy family is unhappy in its own way.’
 So said Tolstoy.
 I’m not sure I agree with the first half of that, but the second is true enough: when each one of a family marries an outsider, there are bound to be discrepancies in what the couple likes, expects, loathes.

-I can see why you stay away from family gatherings with the whole lot of them, but they can’t be all the same: it would be worth trying to meet one or two of your brothers on their own; you might be able to find to if there’s anything that upsets him – are you and your wife more restrained about your feelings, more strict about children, more against this or that?
+I can see why you stay away from family gatherings with the whole lot of them, but they can’t be all the same: it would be worth trying to meet one of your brothers on his own; you might be able to find out if there’s anything specific that upsets him – are you and your wife more restrained about your feelings, more strict about children, more against this or that?

 None of these things ought to estrange families from each other, but they do; it would be worth trying to get a bit closer to one or two of your brothers’ families even if you’ll never be happy friends with them all.